Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-facilities.md

 - When : Select 'next week' option in 'Duration' and Press 'Get Report' button.

-- Then : Generate a pdf report having shift-wise predictions, in the form of line graph with error bars, for the duration.
+- Then : Generate a text report having shift-wise predictions, in the form of line graph with error bars, for the duration.